We protect people and the businesses they run.™

 It should be noted that the inspection lane supplements the driver inspection and the regular PM inspections; it does not replace them.

-Yard checks
+Yard Checks

 The inspection-lane routine may prove to be too expensive or cumbersome for every fleet.
 In place of it, some companies use a process of “yard checks.”
 At specified times throughout the day, technicians will “cruise the yard” and check the equipment that is newly arrived into the yard.
 These checks involve simple items such as brakes, tires, lights, body damage, and upcoming maintenance requirements.
 The technician will then record all units in the yard, and what work was done on which vehicles.
 If a vehicle is found to be in need of major repair or PM during the yard check, the technician will tag the unit as due for maintenance or repair, and then report it to the maintenance supervisor.
 The vehicle will then be worked into the shop for the needed work (similar to what happens in an inspection lane).